 Solar power system components

-What does a typical home solar system consist of?
+What does a typical home solar power system consist of?

-Solar power systems can also be optionally fitted with easy-to-use remote monitors, internet enabled data loggers, and even sensors to determine solar availability, panel temperature, air temperature, and wind speed.
+Solar power systems can also optionally include easy-to-use remote monitors, internet enabled data loggers, and even sensors to determine solar availability, panel temperature, air temperature, and wind speed.
 Ask your sales representative for more information.

-With an grid connected system, there is very little maintenance required.
+With an grid connected system, there is very little maintenance.
 Electronic components should be maintenance free.
 Energy Matters systems come with complete instructions for maintenance.

 Is a solar regulator necessary in a grid connect system?

 No, the inverter handles the incoming charge and converts it to AC electricity for use in your home.
-Solar regulators are used in off-grid systems.
+Solar regulators are more likely in off-grid systems.

 Will I need a new switchboard and/or meter?